serenity-rs/serenity/README.md

 ![serenity logo][logo]

-Serenity is an ergonomic and high-level Rust library for the Discord API.
+Serenity is a Rust library for the Discord API.

 View the [examples] on how to make and structure a bot.